Open-Microfrontends/open-microfrontends-generator/README.md

 | shadowDOM                   | Set this to true if the Microfrontend shall be started in a *Shadow DOM* (isolated)   |

 > [!IMPORTANT]
-> This client does not support:
+> This host integration does not support:
 >   * API proxies
 >   * Any kind of security
 >   * Server-side rendering
->   * Properly unloading a Microfrontend

 ### hostIntegrationsMashroom